mycok/Traxpense-api/README.md

-# mern-skeleton
+#### mern-skeleton

-A skeleton for creating various MERN applications
+A skeleton setup for creating MERN applications with typescript